New Zealand Tour of India: Khan, Kohli lead fightback after Ravindra ton gives Kiwis upper hand

 Sarfaraz Khan and Virat Kohli led India’s fightback in the second innings with a 136-run stand on day 3 of the first Test at the M Chinnaswamy Stadium in Bengaluru.
-However, New Zealand struck on the final ball of the day to dismiss Kohli and regained the advantage
+However, New Zealand struck on the final ball of the day to dismiss Kohli and regained the advantage.

-Rachin Ravindra’s second Test century and an attacking half century from Tim Southee had given New Zealand the upper hand over India.
+Earlier, Rachin Ravindra’s second Test century and an attacking half century from Tim Southee had given New Zealand the upper hand over India.

 Ravindra and Southee put up a 137-run stand for the eighth wicket to take the Kiwis to 402 and take a whopping 356-run lead.
 In response, Khan (70 not out) and Virat Kohli (70) hit fluent half centuries to take India to 231/3 at stumps.